• Skip to primary navigation

 How to Beat It

-Getting professional help through additional treatment at an inpatient or residential drug and alcohol addiction center, or entering in-hospital treatment, or taking part in outpatient services that may be available is the best way to deal safely and effectively with cocaine detox and treatment following long-term cocaine use.
+Getting professional help through additional treatment at an inpatient or residential drug and alcohol addiction center, entering in-hospital treatment or taking part in outpatient services can help someone safely and effectively deal with cocaine detox and treatment following long-term cocaine use.

 3. Stress

-Managing stress is beneficial for everyone, especially those in recovery from cocaine addiction and the side effects of crack and other substance use disorders.
+Managing stress is beneficial for everyone, especially those in recovery from cocaine addiction.

 How to Beat It